Go to main content

 Weekend of Science

-Visit NEMO Science Museum for free during the Weekend of Science.
-There is loads to discover.
+There is loads to discover during the Weekend of Science in NEMO.
 Build a spinning top or a chain reaction, participate in scientific research, or compose your own music.

 • 4 October to 5 October